 I traded hell for nothingness.

 I started to create a world inside this world, to escape.
-I’ve became an escapist.
+I’ve become an escapist.

 It’s beautiful to be an escapist in poetry and song, but very scary in reality.
 Can you imagine living like you’re just a viewer in your life?
 Like you’re just sitting there watching someone else take control because you feel so numb you can’t do it yourself?
 Detached from your body by you, and only you.